iMadfxq/project-management-app/README.md

 - Every project is a document in the database, comments are part of each document.
 - Using react-select library.
 - Realtime DB provides always updated documents.
+- Auth forms use Browser's autocomplete functionality, allowing for secure passwords and automaticly saved credentials.